 The best things I can suggest are to find a Spiritual Director who you trust, and to be open to how God is leading you, knowing that He will only call you to a life that you will be happy in.

-Last update: April 03, 2012- I updated information on the Catholics on Call Young Adult Retreat.
+Last update: March 9, 2014- I updated information on the Catholics on Call Young Adult Retreat and Franciscan Sisters of Christian Charity retreats.

 *Check back for updates!